wbprice/blaineprice.me/content/posts/rustlang-up-some-grub.md

 }
 ```

-If a hot dog bun and a cooked hot dog link, everything exists to make a hot dog.
+If a hot dog bun and a cooked hot dog exist already, a hot dog can be made.
 An issue is that "The Ten Top"
 sells other kinds of food!
 Modelling all those cases could get tedious very quickly.
 Modelling this data with a dependency graph
 helps to make the logic more managable.
-In the Rust ecosystem, [`petgraph`](https://fixme.com) is a popular tool for working
+In the Rust ecosystem, [`petgraph`](https://docs.rs/petgraph/) is a popular tool for working
 with dependency graphs.

 To model this problem, dishes, ingredients, and actions can be treated as nodes in a directed graph: